oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * IPv4 packet: 0xc0a88df0 (4 bytes / 32 bits).

 \* *Note: all references to information in this document assume independent uniformly-distributed values.*
-*Source coding is beyond the scope of this document.*
+*Source coding is beyond the scope of this specification.*

 **Information Modeling**